Quitting smoking is the single best thing

 you, and if you'd like to quit our We Quit website is here to help, all

 How does smoking damage your heart?

-Smoking increases the risk of developing
+Smoking increases the risk of developing cardiovascular diseases, which

 includes coronary heart disease